 - 1. (Component) examinations in courses are set as described in the Study Guide.
 It contains a description of the moments at which and the number of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 2.
 The Board of Examiners may deviate from the provisions of paragraph 1 of this article, in favour of the student. - 3.
-In general, in the examination of a course, the member of the scientific staff who is responsible for teaching in the course acts as examiner.
+Well before a written examination, meaning at least two weeks before a written exam, the examiner will give the students an opportunity to familiarise themselves with examples of representative examination questions and answers and the standards on the basis of which the examination will be assessed.